cncf/techdocs/docs/analysis/templates/README.md

 # TechDoc Analysis Templates

-This directory contains templates for analyzing a CNCF project's documentation.
+This section contains templates for analyzing a CNCF project's documentation.

 Use the templates in this directory to perform a documentation analysis for CNCF.
 These materials provide: